Techtonica/curriculum/ajax/ajax.md

 ### Check for Understanding
 Make the simplest project you can on Codepen.io.
 The project must:
 - make a successful ajax 'get' request to an external API
-- Display all or part of that request on the webpage using jQuery
+- Display all or part of that request on the webpage using `fetch API`.